bhauman/rebel-readline/README.md

 ## Installation

-Add Rebel Readline as a global tool within your `~/.clojure/deps.edn`:
+Add Rebel Readline as a tool within your `~/.clojure/deps.edn`:

 ```clojure
 {